jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 134 Loan interest charged for all borrowers
 (1) A borrower is liable to pay loan interest on his or her loan balance for each day that the borrower has a loan balance.
-(2) Loan interest must be calculated in accordance with the formula (except as provided in subsection (3))—a =(b × c)365where—ais the loan interestbis the borrower's loan balance on the relevant daycis the base interest rate.
+(2) Loan interest must be calculated in accordance with the formula (except as provided in subsection (3))—a = b × c ÷ 365where—ais the loan interestbis the borrower's loan balance on the relevant daycis the base interest rate.
 (3) If a tax year includes an extra day because of a leap year, the reference to 365 in the formula in subsection (2) must be treated as if it were a reference to 366.

 ### 135 Loan interest calculated daily and charged and compounded annually